margrietpalm/slide_jc2018/markdown/slides.md

 Results - Invasion
 ------------------
 1. Shift to acid resistance during short periods of hypoxia
-2. Hypoxic core, with acid resistent cells, leads to need for glycolysis
+2. Hypoxic core, with acid resistant cells, leads to need for glycolysis
 3. Glycolytic cells develop but cannot leave the core
 4. Glycolytic cells reach boundary and start Invasion